jsturma/keycloak-misc/README.md

 ### Podman/Docker
 - Podman or Docker installed
+- Docker Buildx (for multi-architecture builds with Docker)
-- CFSSL or OpenSSL (for certificate generation)
+- CFSSL or OpenSSL (for certificate generation, optional)
 - TLS certificates (optional, can be generated)
+- JDK 21 (included in container image)

 ## 📖 Documentation